blusensor/blusensor-api-azure/README.md

 Once your configuration is finished, you need to restart the device.
 You can check our iOS/Android app for connection states.
 Detailed informations can be found on the sensor's information page.

+## Configure Wi-Fi on your sensor
+First of all, you need to enable Wi-Fi on your sensor.
+This can be done on the first page of the admin dashboard.

 ## Create an IoTHub on Azure

 https://azure.microsoft.com/en-us/